Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda Ronstadt and Jerry Brown. (people.com)

-Both loved each other.
-However, Ronstadt and Brown broke off their dating affair in the early 80s.
+They loved each other, but Ronstadt and Brown ended their relationship in the early ’80s.

-Jerry later married his girlfriend of over a decade, Anne Gust, in 2005.
-At the moment, the couple lives together.
+Jerry later married his girlfriend of over ten years, Anne Gust, in 2005, and the couple now lives together.

 Suggested Read: Rudy Mancuso and Maia Mitchell Broke Up | Why?